sueyanshin/sueyanshin/README.md

 - 🔭 I’m currently working on Flutter & Web Development.
 - 📫 How to reach me: ... twitter.com/sueyanshin
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm a popular singer there is no one at home.
+I can exit vim in 5 different ways.
 <!--
 **NgeSue/ngesue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.